 These "miniature walleyes" are both fun and easy to catch and produce small, sweet-tasting fillets.

 Based on the latest MNDNR survey, 7th Crow Wing Lake supports excellent populations of yellow perch in the 6-8 inch range.
-Anecdotal evidence indicates that 9-11 inch perch are becoming much more common.
+Nine to 11 inch perch are becoming much more common.